openshift/ci-docs/content/en/docs/how-tos/add-security-scanning.md

 The scanning is performed using the RedHat enterprise license with snyk.

-## How to add security scanning workflow as a test?
+## How to add the security scanning workflow as a test?

 To add the security scanning workflow as a test, you can include the following configuration: